 Cancel culture is the practice, particularly on social media, of criticising and withdrawing support for a public figure after they have said or done something perceived to be inappropriate or offensive, by attempting to reduce the power and efficacy of their fame, popularity or platform.
 The objective of this research is to study how the discourse surrounding cancel culture informs the underlying power struggles between privileged and marginalised segments of society, and the shaping of Western liberal and conservative ideologies as they relate to matters such as equality, diversity and free speech.
 In the context of three case studies involving English language media commentary about three public figures criticised for their views on sensitive and controversial topics, the overarching research questions aim to answer how cancel culture has excluded topics, and the expression of particular views and opinions about those topics, from discussion within public discourse, and how cancel culture has influenced the interpretation of what is true versus false, or right versus wrong, and therefore the construction of knowledge about particular topics.
 Within the framework of critical discourse studies, the methodologies of dispositive analysis and the sociology of knowledge approach to discourse, both in the tradition of Foucault, will be applied.
 Among the linguistic features to be examined within the discourse surrounding cancel culture are lexical choices, rhetorical devices, and argumentation strategies.

 The need for translation quality assessment (TQA) has soared along with the need for translation.
 Teachers assess translation students’ work to determine mastery of the source language and target language.
 Clients want assurance of quality when they commission a translation to ensure that the translation is worth the cost.
 But how should translation quality be assessed?
 In order to avoid subjective opinions, objective evaluations should be used.
 However, currently there is no empirical method to measure the accuracy of a translation, or even an objective metric that can be used to provide insight into any specific accuracy issues.
 Consequently, the purpose of this thesis is to establish a method that can be used to empirically measure the accuracy of a translation based on the evaluation of any loss or (undue) addition of meaning features when an expression is translated.
-Through the use of an enhanced componential analysis, the proposed method provides a numerical value that greatly reduces the subjectivity of TQA.
+Through the use of an enhanced componential analysis, the proposed method provides a numerical value that greatly reduces the subjectivity of TQA regarding the translation of metaphors.
 The proposed method will be itself evaluated through a comparison of the results of two groups of linguists that assess the accuracy of a series of translations where one group will be left to their own devices, and the other will be instructed to use the method proposed herein.
 The implications of the results of this research are far-reaching.
 Often translation quality assessment is highly subjective, even when based on a solid theoretical framework.
 Thus, a method that provides empirical results that remove a large portion of subjectivity from the assessment process would allow for more clarity and agreement on translation quality.

-Shahrad Alejandro Ghalili, PhD in Translation and Language Sciences (since 2022)
+Shahrad Alejandro Ghalili (since 2022)

 This thesis investigates the significant challenges and approaches in the process of message interpretation in text-based environments.
 Platforms such as Twitter enable paralinguistic tools available for people to reduce ambiguity in online text such as hashtags and emojis.
 Tone tags introduce a new paralinguistic cue in reducing digital miscommunication.
 Tone tags are symbols that are frequently attached to phrases found online to clarify the intent or intonation.
 What is not yet clear is the impact of tone tags on social media.
 To further investigate the efficacy of tone tags, this study aims to unravel some of the tool’s mysteries.
 Analysis will go in depth on how the online community, specifically in Canada and the U.S., responds to and uses tone tags through the lens of computer-mediated-communication theories.
 Surveys and qualitative methods are currently the most popular way of investigating tone tags.
 This study will adopt and enhance these approaches by incorporating corpus and thematic analysis to the data set.
 Data mining will be done through Tweepy over the span of 6 months to analyse the corpora of notable patterns and the rate of usage in tone tags.
 Thematic analysis will help the study identify the themes often associated with tweets incorporating tone tags.
 Comparing the data set results from variant analysis will help build in-depth conclusions on the rise of tone tags.
 Overall, this study strengthens the idea that miscommunication is an issue on social media.
 The investigation of tone tags will expand our understanding of methods increasing the processing fluency on social media.